- Search The Registry

 *Harolyn Blackwell was born on this fate in 1955.
 She is a Black lyric coloratura soprano and educator.

 Blackwell was born in Washington, D.C., the eldest of five children.
-Both of her parents were teachers and active participants in the Civil Rights Movement.
-Her father, Harold Blackwell (for whom she was named) was also a redevelopment specialist with the Department of Housing and Urban Development in Washington, D.C. and her mother taught physical education and health at the University of the District of Columbia.
+Her parents were teachers and active participants in the Civil Rights Movement.
+Her father, Harold Blackwell (for whom she was named), was also a redevelopment specialist with the Department of Housing and Urban Development in Washington, D.C.
+Her mother taught physical education and health at the University of the District of Columbia.

-Blackwell first became interested in music through the influence of her fourth grade teacher, Nancy Notargiacomo, who eventually became her voice and piano teacher when she was 10.
+Blackwell first became interested in music through the influence of her fourth-grade teacher, Nancy Notargiacomo, who became her voice and piano teacher when she was 10.
 She also credits her high school choral director for encouraging her to pursue a music career.
-In high school she started doing musicals-The Sound of Music, Brigadoon, Oliver!, and others though she wanted to go into history or fashion design.
-Blackwell attended Catholic University where she majored in vocal music education and also spent time in activities and classes related to the University's drama and musical theater programs.
+In high school, she started doing musicals-The Sound of Music, Brigadoon, Oliver!, and others thought she wanted to study history or fashion design.
+Blackwell attended Catholic University, majoring in vocal music education, and spent time in activities and classes related to the University's drama and musical theater programs.

-After graduating with her undergraduate degree in 1977, Blackwell taught music in two parochial schools while continuing her vocal studies on the graduate level at Catholic University.
-She graduated with a Masters in Vocal Performance in 1980.
+After graduating with her undergraduate degree in 1977, Blackwell taught music in two parochial schools while continuing her vocal studies at the graduate level at Catholic University.
+She graduated with a Master's in Vocal Performance in 1980.
 In 1979, while preparing a recital program for her master's degree, Blackwell auditioned for the Broadway revival of West Side Story.

-In 1987 she made her Metropolitan Opera debut as Poussette in Manon.
-In 1989 Blackwell performed and recorded the role of Clara in a critically acclaimed production of Gershwin's Porgy and Bess with the Glyndebourne Festival Opera.
-The recording won a Grammy Award and Blackwell performed the aria "Summertime" at the 1990 Grammy Awards.
-In 1991, Blackwell made her debut with the San Francisco Opera as Zerlina in Mozart's Don Giovanni.
+In 1987, she made her Metropolitan Opera debut as Poussette in Manon.
+In 1989, Blackwell performed and recorded the role of Clara in a critically acclaimed Gershwin's Porgy and Bess production with the Glyndebourne Festival Opera.
+The recording won a Grammy Award, and Blackwell performed the aria "Summertime" at the 1990 Grammy Awards.
+In 1991, Blackwell debuted with the San Francisco Opera as Zerlina in Mozart's Don Giovanni.

-That same year she gave a highly praised performance as Oscar in Verdi's Un ballo in maschera with the Metropolitan Opera opposite Luciano Pavarotti.
-The performance was video taped and subsequently aired on PBS' Great Performances.
-Blackwell appeared on Great Performances again in 1993 in the concert Sondheim — A Celebration at Carnegie Hall where she performed music from Stephen Sondheim's Sweeney Todd.
+That same year, she gave a highly praised performance as Oscar in Verdi's Un Ballo in Maschera with the Metropolitan Opera opposite Luciano Pavarotti.
+The performance was videotaped and subsequently aired on PBS's Great Performances.
+Blackwell appeared on Great Performances again in 1993 in the concert Sondheim — A Celebration at Carnegie Hall, where she performed music from Stephen Sondheim's Sweeney Todd.

-In 1994 she replaced Kathleen Battle as Marie in La fille du régiment at the Metropolitan Opera for the entire run when Battle was fired from the production for unprofessional conduct.
-In the mid 1990s, Blackwell began to sing almost exclusively lyric coloratura roles.
-Instrumental in boosting her profile within this repertoire was Seattle Opera under the direction of Speight Jenkins.
-In 1997 she returned to Broadway to star as Cunegonde in Bernstein's Candide.
-Blackwell had also previously recorded several other works by Bernstein the year before on her solo album Blackwell Sings Bernstein that was released on the RCA label.
+In 1994, she replaced Kathleen Battle as Marie in La fille du régiment at the Metropolitan Opera for the entire run when Battle was fired from the production for unprofessional conduct.
+In the mid-1990s, Blackwell began to sing almost exclusively lyric coloratura roles.
+Seattle Opera boosted her profile within this repertoire under Speight Jenkins's direction.
+In 1997, she returned to Broadway as Cunegonde in Bernstein's Candide.
+Blackwell had also previously recorded several other works by Bernstein the year before on her solo album Blackwell Sings Bernstein, which was released on the RCA label.
 The album features a guest performance by Vanessa L. Williams as Anita in selections from West Side Story.

-In 1999 Blackwell was invited to perform at the Vatican for Pope John Paul II's 80th birthday.
+In 1999, Blackwell was invited to perform at the Vatican for Pope John Paul II's 80th birthday.
 In 2002, she became an adjunct faculty member at the Peabody Conservatory in Baltimore.
-She taught master classes at the school for four years.
+She taught master's classes at the school for four years.
 Blackwell has also been invited as a guest instructor at several universities and conservatories throughout the United States.
-In 2002-2003 she toured the United States giving concerts with Florence Quivar.
+2002-2003, she toured the United States, giving concerts with Florence Quiver.
 She has also performed for several notable figures.

 In 2006, she performed a concert in honor of the Dance Theatre of Harlem at the White House.
-Other major national and international opera companies and festivals that Blackwell has performed with include: the Washington National Opera, Canadian Opera Company, Aix-en-Provence Festival, Opera Orchestra of New York, and New York's Mostly Mozart Festival among others.
-She currently teaches on the voice faculties of Barnard College and New York University.
+Other major national and international opera companies and festivals that Blackwell has performed with include the Washington National Opera, Canadian Opera Company, Aix-en-Provence Festival, Opera Orchestra of New York, and New York's Mostly Mozart Festival.
+She currently teaches in the voice faculties of Barnard College and New York University.